-The projected tax base for fiscal year 2010-2011 is \$6,550,000,000.
-This is a projected increase of \$115,000,000 in value over the previous year, which translates into \$635,835 in new revenue at a 57 cents tax rate and a 97% collection rate.
-Sales tax revenues are projected to slightly decrease this year, but will hopefully recover sometime in 2011.
-Overall service-related fee collections are expected to see a reduction in most departments.
-As fees for services decline, departments will be asked to work harder to control associated departmental expenses.
-With minimal increases in the property tax base, our current allocated funding levels will be difficult to sustain over time unless growth in the tax base and sales taxes increase to match our mandated spending requirements.
+The projected tax base for fiscal year 2011-2012 is \$6,725,000,000.
+This is a projected increase of \$175,000,000 in value over the previous year, which translates into \$967,575 in new revenue at a 57 cents tax rate and a 97% collection rate.
+Sales tax revenues are projected to stabilize this year but will still not rise to the levels from several years ago.
+Overall service-related fee collections also seem to have reached the bottom and are increasing slightly over last year.
+We have recently seen a slight increase in residential building permits.
+We hope this trend continues through the coming year.
+We must continue to recruit new businesses to our community.
+Growth in the tax base and sales taxes must increase to match our mandated spending requirements or our current allocated funding levels will be difficult to sustain over time.